MurrayIII/UnicodeMathML/playground/controlwords.md

 the resulting menu, clicking on the Application button.
 This displays the values of the app's local-storage items.
 Clicking on **config** shows your **customControlWords**.

-To copy the following control-word list along with your custom control words to the clipboard, type Alt+c.
+The hot key Alt+c copies the following control-word list along with your custom control words to the clipboard.

 | Control word | Symbol | Codepoint | Comment |
 |--------------|--------|-----------|---------|